Skip to content

 • Reflect real differences in organisational scale

-But the structure remains consistent and easy to understand.
+Smaller teams pay less, and larger organisations pay more, but the structure remains consistent and easy to understand.

 You can choose how you pay.